MarcBurt/ms.fix.me.app/README.md

 Things To Do
 ===

-Feel free to make whatever changes you like.
-Just push them back to your Git Hub branch so that we can have a look and we'll chat about them when we meet with you.
-What we're after is seeing if you can look at an app, work out how it works and then make some changes to it.
+Once you've made the requested changes, just push them back to your Git Hub branch so that we can have a look and we'll chat about them when we meet with you.
+What we're after is seeing if you can look at an app, figure out how it works and then make some changes to it.
 As long as your change adds (or fixes) something and you can justify and discuss what you did, then that will be great.
 No need to go overboard :)

+Here are the initial tasks that we'd like you to do:
+- Editing a product, variant or category in the administration doesn't work, why?
+Can you fix it?
+(There is more than one bug)
+- Change the category administration forms so they use simple_form
+- Add a way to create a new product
+- Add a way to add a product to a category - AJAX would be nice, but not necessary

-Here are some suggested tasks, however feel free to come up with your own:
+Once these are done, then feel free to pick from the list below or come up with your own:

 - http://localhost:3000/administration/products shows a list of all the'published' products, add a way of showing a list of products with other published statuses (draft, submitted, archived, deleted)